CIBC-Internal/python/Doc/library/select.rst

 .. function:: select(rlist, wlist, xlist[, timeout])

-   This is a straightforward interface to the Unix :c:func:`select` system call.
+   This is a straightforward interface to the Unix :c:func:`!select` system call.
-   The first three arguments are sequences of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`~io.IOBase.fileno` returning such an integer:
+   The first three arguments are iterables of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`~io.IOBase.fileno` returning such an integer: